NKrvavica/fqs/On_computing_roots.md

 ### Implementation for a single polynomial

 Now, let's look at analytical implementations available by [FQS](https://github.com/NKrvavica/fqs) function.
 First, implementation of analytical solutions for single quadratic, cubic and quartic equation is presented.
 As stated in the introduction, these algorithms are based on closed-form solutions for cubic (given [here](https://en.wikipedia.org/wiki/Cubic_function) and [here](http://www.1728.org/cubic2.htm)) and quartic equations (given [here](https://en.wikipedia.org/wiki/Quartic) and [here](http://www.1728.org/quartic2.htm)).
-These equations were modified to avoid repeating computations, and to obtain an optimized algorithm.
+These equations were modified to avoid repeating computations.

 Python function for roots of a quadratic equation is implemented as: